Chart Color Schemes

 Educational outcomes in Kirwan - West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 18.3%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 13.6%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.2%).
-Vocational credentials are prevalent, with 40.4% of residents aged 15+ holding them - advanced diplomas account for 11.0% and certificates for 29.4%.
-Educational participation is high at 31.8%, including 10.9% in primary education, 10.5% in secondary education, and 4.9% pursuing tertiary education.
+The area's university qualification rate is 18.3%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.2%).
+Vocational credentials are prominent, with 40.4% of residents aged 15+ holding them - advanced diplomas comprise 11.0% and certificates make up 29.4%.

-Educational participation is notably high, with 31.8% of residents currently enrolled in formal education.
+Educational participation is high, with 31.8% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 10.5% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education